Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-9/_posts/2017-01-07-setup-draw.md

 Give this a try and see what it looks like.

-Did you get a canvas appear in your web browser?
+Did you get a canvas to appear in your web browser?
 Good!

 ## function draw()

 What about the draw function?
-What makes it so special?
-We know that setup is called only once when the script runs, but with draw, it is called continously.
+What makes it so unique?
+We know that setup is called only once when the script while the draw function called continuously.

 What have we seen so far?
 We have done this.